-On the technical side, I have experience in general editing, designing/managing websites, digital photography & editing, video and direct-to-web production, and spatial analysis (remote sensing, including low altitude, high-resolution applications with a UAV!).
+On the technical side, I have experience in general editing, designing/managing websites, digital photography & editing, video and direct-to-web production, and spatial analysis (remote sensing, including low altitude, high-resolution applications with a UAS).
 I pride myself on keeping current in New Media endeavors and up-to-date with technological advances as they pertain to my teaching and research, readily incorporating such ideas whenever possible.
 For example, I designed the format and assessments for several online courses at Arizona State University (and also taught a number of them) for a new graduate program.
-At University of Colorado, I created (and teach) the first-ever high-enrollment online general science course, which received rave reviews from students in its inaugural debut (Fall 2009, n=127), and now represents the most popular online science course at the University of Colorado Denver with a continual waitlist of at least two-dozen students each semester.
+At University of Colorado, I created (and teach) the first-ever high-enrollment online general science course, which received rave reviews from students in its inaugural debut (Fall 2009, n=127), and now represents the most popular online science course at the University of Colorado Denver.
 In a similar vein, I no longer use standardized tests of any kind in my classes—even large introductory survey lecture classes.
 My upper division and graduate fare also centers more on doing than lecturing, including local and extended field trips and in-class-based exercises and labs.
 In all instances, I champion non-traditional pedagogies, favoring humanistic and project-based assessments instead.
 I also work hard to incorporate student-driven fieldwork opportunities locally, regionally, and internationally—most recently in the Caribbean, Europe, Japan, and the US Southwest.

 As an Educator, I strive to give students meaningful and real-world experiences.
 This usually entails some kind of fieldwork—getting out of the classroom and on the ground.
 Whether that means students experience the natural world through interacting with ancient petroglyphs etched in rock varnish, learn about the constructed world through art and architecture, or gain a deeper understanding of people by interacting with different cultures first-hand, it matters not to me.
 Experience gained through on-the-ground research remains an invaluable skill.
 A quick perusal of current and past research supervised displays a variety of topics, once again focused on humanistic geography and grounded in fieldwork: from drinking water quality and local paleoflood processes to interactive mapping and architectural analysis.
 In every situation, I ardently believe in providing students with the tools they need to succeed.
 Truthfully, I live to serve them.

-And this combination lends itself well to spatial thinking—an oft-overlooked yet important skill to develop because it helps us see trends others might miss.
-Using this guiding principle I have found many students, who otherwise might become lost or overwhelmed, suddenly realize they can make sense of things.
+My combination of skills and experiences lend themselves well to spatial thinking—an oft-overlooked yet important skill to develop because it helps us see trends others might miss.
+Using this guiding principle, however, I have found many students, who otherwise might become lost or overwhelmed, suddenly realize they can make sense of things.
 Indeed, this represents the foundation of my pedagogy and, in my eyes, Geography.
 In the end, my goal rests in mentoring students to achieve success.
 This is what matters to my heart and soul.
 Whatever the case, I remain a vehement believer that everyone can succeed if they are given the proper guidance.
 So I stand ready to help in any way possible.

 Back to Case's Main Page...